Biography

 David A. Poulsen has been a broadcaster, teacher, football coach, rodeo cowboy, stage and film actor and–most of all–writer.
 His writing career began in earnest when his story The Welcomin’ won the 1984 Alberta Culture Short Story Competition.
 Now the author of more than 25 books, many for middle readers and young adults, David has completed his Masters degree in Creative Writing at UBC and served as the Writer in Residence at the Saskatoon Public Library in 2012/13.
 He divides his time between his small ranch in the Alberta foothills southwest of Calgary and a second home in Maricopa, Arizona.
 In 2011, David’s young adult novel Numbers was selected for the Sakura Medal (awarded by English speaking high school students in Japan to their favourite novel of the year).
 As a result, David toured International Schools in Japan and South Korea in the fall of 2011.
 Numbers has since been added to the new English curriculum for Grade 10 in Saskatchewan.
 His newest novel for young adults, And Then the Sky Exploded was released in October of 2016 and was launched in Ponteix, Saskatchewan as the whole community (of just 550 people) made the launch their own with over 130 people on hand for the evening event which was a community supper and reading/signing.
 David spends 60 to 80 days a year in classrooms across Canada (and beyond) as a visiting author/presenter.
 “I never tire of sharing my love for reading and writing with kids (and adults) of all ages.

-David is available for in-person sessions for 2023-24 and is happy to travel, though he may require a minimum number of days books for longer journeys.
-He is open to online sessions upon request.
+David is available for in-person sessions for 2024-25 and is happy to travel, though he may require a minimum number of days booked for longer journeys.
+He is open to considering online sessions upon request, but prefers in-person.

 Presentations